tsuka/spark2/README.markdown

 I also fixed an issue where command line arguments are overwritten if there is a config.
 Now commandline arguments override the config so you can test locally with a production config.

+stdout/stderror of the worker is forwarded to the master pid.

+Simple support for access.log, just add an accesslog file pointer to the config, then apply

+    app.use(express.logger());

+stdout will autoforward from the worker to the master process and write the result to the provided file.

 ## Features

 Spark2 provides the following options when starting a server.